 - What is Kept?

 - A private home for your family's recipes — including the handwritten ones.
 Keep a to-cook list, log what you actually cooked with ratings and reviews, and do it together inside family circles.
-Think of it as a cooking diary your whole family shares.
+Cooked with love, kept forever.

 - How do I add a recipe?